gleam-lang/gleam/notes/talk.md

     }.
 ```

+Moving on to the other type of statement-
 A function is either the public or private keyword, followed by an identifier
 and a function block.
 From this we record the function publicity, name, and
 the clauses.